Ishani1989/Deployment-to-Linux-Servers/README.md

 # Deploying my web application to Linux

-To complete this project, you`ll need a Linux server instance.
+To complete this project, you'll need a Linux server instance.
 We recommend using Amazon Lightsail for this.
-If you don`t already have an Amazon Web Services account, you`ll need to set one up.
-Once you`ve done that, here are the steps to complete this project.
+If you don't already have an Amazon Web Services account, you'll need to set one up.
+Once you've done that, here are the steps to complete this project.

    Username : grader
    Password : grader